 A special option is to make a file used for input to CODAQ using option 18.
-The station name CODAQ is selcted and all stations present within the specified distance range are seleted and the output is written in file index.codaq which then contains the event-station combinations used as input to CODAQ.
+The station name CODAQ is selected and all stations present within the specified distance range are selected and the output is written in file index.codaq which then contains the event-station combinations used as input to CODAQ.
 For componet selection, only the orientation code can be used.
 In addition to to Z, N or E, also A can be used.
 This will select all 3 components for a selected station.
 In example below, all components for stations with 100 km are selected.
+The FFF is for all stations required, hypocentral distance used and only selected stations written out.

+'''

-STAT CO Mindis Maxdis Phas All stat hdist->FF CODAQ A 0 100
+STAT CO Mindis Maxdis Phas, All, hdist, stat sel->FFF CODAQ A 0 100

+'''